 Elizabethtown College promotes student wellness in partnership with local health and emergency medical organizations including Penn State Health and Northwest Emergency Medical Services.
-Campus personnel assist in the coordination of a medical emergency response, but do not provide individual treatment.
+Campus personnel assist in the coordination of a medical emergency response.

 In cases of a student medical emergency, all medical decisions and treatment will be made by the responding ambulance crew.
 In some cases, students will be transported to a local hospital for additional care.
 If a student declines medical treatment or transport to the hospital, the College reserves the right to take interim action in an effort to maintain the health, safety, and welfare of students, employees, and the campus community.
 Students may wish to consider ambulance subscription services available through Northwest EMS 86 by calling 717.361.8220 or www.nwems86.org.

 Consistent with the concern related to life threatening illness and serious infectious diseases, the College offers the following range of resources:

 - Student educational and information available through the Student Wellness office.